exonum/exonum-btc-anchoring/README.md

       --btc-anchoring-funding-txid 73f5f6797bedd4b1024805bc6d7e08e5206a5597f97fd8a47ed7ad5a5bb174ae
   ```

-  ***Funding transaction should have enough amount of confirmations which setted before by
+  ***Important note!** Funding transaction should have enough amount of confirmations which setted before by
-  the `btc-anchoring-utxo-confirmations` parameter.***
+  the `btc-anchoring-utxo-confirmations` parameter.*

 ### Launch node